tecwithdiksha/tecwithdiksha/README.md

 <h2 align="left">Hi 👋!
 My name is Diksha Shinde and I'm a IT student from SPPU university </h2>
-<h3 aling="centre"> ABOUT ME:
+<h3 aling="right"> ABOUT ME:
   I'm Diksha Shinde, a second-year IT student at SPPU University with a passion for learning new technologies.

 ●I'm currently working towards becoming a full-stack developer, and I have a strong foundation in C++, DSA, HTML, CSS, and JavaScript.
 I'm also interested in AI, data science, IoT, Google Cloud, and Microsoft Azure.
 I'm excited to use my skills and experience to make a positive impact on the world.
-I'm confident that LinkedIn will help me connect with like-minded individuals and opportunities to grow my career.
+I'm confident that GITHUB will help me show my work to the large audience and help tp provide me large opportunities to grow my career.
 ###

 <div align="center">